GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 that use Intersection Observer only.
 As such, they are highly performant, but will need to be polyfilled before you can use them on older browsers.
 - [yall.js](https://github.com/malchata/yall.js) is a library that uses Intersection Observer and falls back to event handlers.
-It's compatible with IE11 and major browsers.
+It can also lazy load video `poster` images using a `data-poster` attribute.
 - If you need a React-specific lazy-loading library, you might consider [react-lazyload](https://github.com/jasonslyvia/react-lazyload).
 While it doesn't use Intersection Observer, it _does_ provide a familiar method of lazy